unfoldingWord-dev/Resource-Container/docs/structure.rst

 Container Format
 ----------------

-Resource containers exist as directories on the disk.
-They may be optionally compressed so long as the compressed file follows standard naming conventions for the file extension.
-E.g. a zipped resource container would end in `.zip`, a tarred resource container would end in `.tar`, a tarred+bzip2 resource container would end in `.tar.bz2` etc.
+Resource containers exist as directories.
+They may be optionally compressed or packaged so long as the compressed file follows standard naming conventions for the file extension.
+E.g. a zipped resource container would end in `.zip`, a tarred resource container would end in `.tar`, a tarred+bzip2 resource container would end in `.tar.bz2` etc.  A git repository is also a valid way to store Resource Containers.

 Slug
 ----